Michael-Steshenko/window-cleaner/README.md

 Microsoft PowerToys is a set of utilities for power users to tune and streamline their Windows 10 experience for greater productivity.
 I use this for remapping keyboard shortcuts that windows does not let me remap or disable and for FancyZones - a windows window layout manager.

+### AutoHotKey
+Automation scripting language for Windows.
+I use it to create custom windows keyboard shorcuts, for example, I use a shortcut to access the Bluetooth devices settings page.
+See Bluetooth-Devices.ahk in this repository.

 ## Configurations

 ### Setting up enviorment variables in WSL